jooaodanieel/dk-assist/README.md

 }
 ```

-In this case, the `requiredFiles` are a
+In this example, the `requiredFiles` are a

 - `./config/master.key`: a file Rails projects use for encrypting credentials, and that **should not** be tracked by VCS
 - `./.env`: the definition of the env-vars

-In more details, `Assistfile.json` informs a sample of the `.env` file
+In more details, the example `Assistfile.json` informs a sample of the `.env` file

 - `DATABASE_CONNECTION_URL` which has no description since its very readable and clear
 - `CORS_ENABLED` to set the list of hosts that are allowed to request; its default is `"*"`